7 neuroplasticity exercises to rewire your brain

 4. Learn a musical instrument

 Research has shown that people who learn music at an early age have a lower risk of developing mild cognitive impairment (MCI) when they are older.
-MCI, which includes memory problems and word-finding difficulties, is often a precursor of Alzheimer’s and dementia.
+MCI, which includes memory problems and word-finding difficulties, is often a precursor of age-related cognitive illnesses.
 Similar to learning how to juggle, learning to play an instrument requires intense focus.

 Once again, master musicians aren’t the only ones whose brains benefit.
 Practising for fun is more than enough to boost neuroplasticity.